 Sweatshops are not an abstraction of the distant third world; they are alive and well in Los Angeles.
 As fashion activists, it’s our duty not only to promote ethical alternatives, but to mobilize alongside workers affected directly by fast fashion retailers.
-Join me and the garment workers of Los Angeles this Saturday for Anti-Sweatshop Saturday.

 Join the garment workers of Los Angeles in a rally against the fast fashion retailers that continue to exploit.